fangfufu/httpdirfs/USAGE.md

                                 specified with `--cache-location`, if the option is seen first.
 Then exit in either case.
             --cacert            Certificate authority for the server
-            --dl-seg-size       Set cache download segment size, in MB (default: 8)
+            --capath            Certificate authority directory for the server --dl-seg-size       Set cache download segment size, in MB (default: 8)
                                 Note: this setting is ignored if previously cached data is found for the requested file.
-            --http-header       Set one or more HTTP headers --max-conns         Set maximum number of network connections that libcurl is allowed to make. (default: 10) --refresh-timeout   The directories are refreshed after the specified time, in seconds (default: 3600)
+            --http-header       Set one or more HTTP headers --max-conns         Set maximum number of network connections that libcurl is allowed to make. (default: 6) --refresh-timeout   The directories are refreshed after the specified time, in seconds (default: 3600)
             --retry-wait        Set delay in seconds before retrying an HTTP request